ccmarris/python-bloxone/documentation/source/usage.rst

         Access to the BloxOne Data Connector API with generic *get*, *create*, *delete* and *update* methods plus specific task

+    :class:`b1diagnostics`
+        Allows the user to execute remote commands on an OPH via the API

     :class:`b1oph`
         Access to the BloxOne On Prem Host API with generic *get*, *create*, *delete* and *update* methods plus specific task

+    :class:`b1platform`
+        Methods to provide access to users and audit log information

     :class:`b1sw`
         Access to the BloxOne Software Upgrade Scheduling API with generic